Worming and Kittens: Common worms and how to treat them

 Hookworms are blood suckers that live in the intestines of kittens and cats.
 Kittens can be infected by:

-• Hunting and eating infected animals
+• Hunting and eating infected animals like rodents or birds

 Other worms

-When to begin worming treatments in kittens
+When to begin deworming treatments in kittens

 Share On